Violently Happy: Synopsis

 The video starts with a man, seemingly with white hair, shaking his head frantically in a padded room of a mental institute, where the entire video takes place.
 Björk appears in a white dress resembling an open straitjacket with pieces of hair surrounding her.
 Various scenes are intermingled: a girl seems to have cut down the hair of a doll to resemble hers, while various models look into the camera, some with scissors, others with dolls.

 As the chorus starts, a patient begins to cut his hair with an electric razor, and Björk herself appears to cut her hair with scissors.
 Sounds of snipping of scissors are overlaid on the track.
 During one scene, Björk carries a teddy bear; while the video continues and the patients dance and caress their dolls or cut their hair, Björk disembowels the bear, removing all the foam rubber from it.
 The patients keep on dancing and acting emotionally throughout the room, and the white hair of the patient from the first scene is revealed to be shaving soap as he shaves his head with a razor.
 The video ends with a patient pulling a string from a doll, which garbledly pronounces "I'm the baby".
 This sound sample and all of this doll's samples are from the Disney show Dinosaurs.

 Reception

 The video received lukewarm reviews from critics.
 Charles Taylor of Salon.com stated that "Jean-Baptiste Mondino’s "Violently Happy", is what most people mean when they talk about how bad videos can be, as cold and pretentious and humorless as the worst fashion photography".

 MTV found the video a bit too violent so when they showed the video it received a formal warning from the Independent Television Commission.
+It won an award in the category for Pop at the 1994 Music Video Production Awards in Los Angeles.